01772 726621

 Maths

-In Year 6, the children are focusing on Fractions, Decimals and Percentages at the start of the Spring Term, before moving on to look at ratio, algebra and shape.
-In Year 5, the children will recap some elements of Multiplication and Division before moving to look at Fractions and Decimals.
-The children will be taught formal written methods but they will also be challenged to use their knowledge of number to access questions without relying on written methods.
-At St Anthony’s, we use practical resources to ensure that the children have a thorough understanding of each unit that is taught.
+In Year 6, the children are focusing on Place Value, Addition and Subtractions, Fractions and Shape before the half term break before moving on to Fractions, Decimals and Percentages before the end of the year.
+Children will recap on prior learning through targeted arithmetic challenges incorporated into every lesson.
+The children will be taught formal written methods but they will also be challenged to use their knowledge of number to calculate problems using efficient strategies and mental methods.
+Practical resources are utilised in lessons to ensure that the children have a thorough understanding of each unit that is taught.

 Religious Education